8Opt/Wipe/README.md

 ## Introduction

-**Tired of the tears caused by technical glitches?** We're here to **wipe** them away.
+**Tired of Falling Behind in the Fast-Paced World of AI?** We're here to **wipe** them away.
 Wip delivers real-time updates on the latest AI trends, ensuring you stay ahead of the curve.

 ![](./asset/wipe_pipe.png)